How to enable Shadowplay Nvidia Highlights in Fortnite

 Epic Games has partnered with NVIDIA to integrate a new game capture feature into Fortnite, exclusively for NVIDIA users.
-The new NVIDIA highlights feature allows players to quickly capture and share their best plays in Fortnite Battle Royale.
-This guide will explain how to setup the NVIDIA Shadowplay Highlights feature for PC players who use a newer NVIDIA graphics card.
+The new NVIDIA Highlights feature allows players to quickly capture and share their best plays in games like Fortnite Battle Royale.
+This guide will explain how to enable Shadowplay Nvidia Highlights in Fortnite for PC players who use a newer NVIDIA graphics card.

 Enable In-Game Overlay in GeForce Experience

 To record highlights in Fortnite Battle Royale, you must first configure your settings in your NVIDIA software.
 Start by opening GeForce Experience and making sure the In-Game Overlay feature is enabled.
 You’ll find this section on the third box down on the GeForce Experience window.
 If the button in the right corner is green and the box is expanded, then this feature is enabled.

 Open GeForce Experience Settings